Weronika Zareba Student story

 Which courses did you most enjoy or learn most from?

-I think so far, ODDY has allowed me to be more free, experimental and playful with how I make work.
-Before joining ODDY it was difficult for me to let go of planning my work.
-I had to have millions of sketches of composition, colour-palette tests.
+The course has allowed me to be more free, experimental and playful with how I make work.
+Before joining, it was difficult for me to let go of planning my work.
 Everything had to be ‘designed’ before I could begin creating.
 The program allowed me to accept that not everything has to be resolved before I put my first mark on the paper.
 That it’s okay to let the work guide me.
-I have also continued to learn a lot about the importance of mark making.
-When I look back at my work before the ODDY I can see how flat and samey everything was.
+I have continued to learn a lot about the importance of mark making.
+When I look back at my work before the course I can see how flat and alike my work was.

 I have definitely been drawing much more from observation, which helped me see things differently.
 It has given me many ideas and let Bansko, the city I live in, inspire me.
 Lastly, it taught me that there is no ‘perfect way’ to approach art, that you can be free and playful and not everything has to come from an idea or have a story or meaning, that sometimes the fact that you just want to do it, is reason enough!